-Tucked away in the southwestern corner of Odisha in the Bay of Bengal, the village of Keragam is home to around 230 families, most of whom are farmers.
-They live about 30km from the nearest town, while the state capital, Bhubaneswar, is an 11-hour drive away.
+Tucked away in the south-western corner of Odisha, on the Bay of Bengal, the village of Keragam is home to around 230 families.
+Most are farmers.
+The nearest town is about 30 kilometers away.
+The state capital, Bhubaneswar, is an 11-hour drive away.
 The villagers grow rice and sugarcane as best they can, in a patchwork of green and brown pastures sweeping over India’s Eastern Ghats.

-“We used to use a dhenki to harvest rice from our fields,” explains one of the women in Keragam, where villagers have long relied on manual labour to irrigate their paddies and process the rice and sugarcane.
+“We used to use a dhenki to harvest rice from our fields,” explains one of the women, referring to a device that is used to separate grains of rice from the husks.

-Last year, the solution finally arrived: a team funded by Schneider Electric installed a series of solar-powered irrigation pumps, connected to a sustainable energy centre known as a microgrid; this self-contained electrical network lets the villagers of Keragam generate their own power, using on-site solar panels.
+Last year, the solution finally arrived: a team funded by Schneider Electric installed a series of solar-powered irrigation pumps, connected to a microgrid.
+This self-contained electrical network lets the villagers of Keragam generate their own power, using on-site solar panels.
 Schneider also trained several farmers to operate the new machinery, as part of its Access to Energy program.